On the Theoretical Limitations of Embedding-based Link Prediction: Conclusions

 \section{Conclusions}

 In this paper, we showed that rank bottlenecks are a fundamental limitation of many standard KGE models.
-We demonstrated how these bottlenecks limit the model's expressivity, affecting ranking accuracy and the distributional fidelity of probabilistic predictions.
-To address this, we introduced \KGEMix, a mixture-based output layer that effectively breaks rank bottlenecks.
-Our experiments across four datasets show that \KGEMix improves both performance and distributional fidelity of KGC models, at only a small increase in parameters.
-Our findings suggest that exploring other solutions for breaking rank bottlenecks is a promising avenue for advancing KGC.
+We demonstrated how these bottlenecks limit model expressivity, affecting ranking accuracy and probabilistic fidelity.
+To address this, we introduced \KGEMix, a mixture-based output layer that breaks rank bottlenecks efficiently.
+Our experiments show that \KGEMix improves the performance of \modelclassfull on large KGs at a low parameter cost.
+Our findings suggest that exploring non-linear output layers is a promising avenue for advancing KGEs.

-\paragraph{Limitations} Although our bound on a sufficient embedding dimension for sign and ranking reconstruction is a useful hint to decide a model dimension, it is not tight for all KGs and the solution used as a proof may not be representable by current KGE models.
-In practice, this means that a bottlenecked model may need more dimensions than suggested by the bound.
-Secondly, while we have shown that \KGEMix improves performance by breaking the rank bottleneck, the computational cost during inference is higher than standard KGE models.
-This can be mitigated by using more efficient projection layers.
-Finally, we did not evaluate \KGEMix on Knowledge Graphs with more than millions of entities.
-Exploring its performance and scalability in settings with significantly larger KGs remains an important avenue for future research.

 \ifarxiv